Softcatala/text-metrics-service/README.md

 # Introduction

-This services provides a set of metrics given a piece of text
+This service provides a set of metrics given a piece of text

 # Docker container